nyagamunene/supermq-docs/docs/bootstrap.md

 - *Decrypt the response*

 Finally, decrypt the response using a function.
-Here's an example of how to do this using go:
+Here's an example of how to do this using GO:

 ```go
 package main